 Coconut milk gives these muffins a moist, rich texture.
 You can substitute any other plant-based milk you prefer.

 I used smooth almond butter in these muffins but you can substitute other nut butters, or for a nut-free version you can use pumpkin seed butter instead.
 Just be sure that whichever nut or seed butter you use doesn’t contain added sugar or salt.

-Fresh lemon zest gives these vegan blackberry muffins a fresh, bright flavor, but you can omit the zest if necessary or substitute orange zest instead.
+Fresh lemon zest gives these muffins a fresh, bright flavor, but you can omit the zest if necessary or substitute orange zest instead.